neelkarma/spiketracker/README.md

 1. Open the project in VS Code and create a new terminal.
 2. `cd backend`
 3. If this is your first time, run `pip install -r requirements.txt`.
-4. `flask run --debug` - This starts the backend server.
+4. `py ./app.py` - This starts the backend server.
 5. Create another terminal.
 6. `cd frontend`
 7. If this is your first time, run `pnpm i`